River, Lakes, Waterholes in Central Australia

 Rainfall is a rare occurrence in Central Australia compared to other parts of the continent.
-Yet when it does rain and depending on the storm severity and the amount of the rainfall, the rain can bring flash floods and torrents, with the deluge sweeping through formerly dry channels and dry riverbeds.
-These swollen rivers carry such force that whole trees, boulders, pebbles, sand and other debris can be swept along the river.
+Yet when it does rain and depending on where the rain falls, the storm severity and the amount of the rainfall, the rain can bring flash floods and torrents, with the deluge sweeping through formerly dry channels and dry riverbeds.
+These swollen rivers carry such force that whole trees, boulders, pebbles, sand and other debris can be swept along the rivers.

 Many roads get cut off, and unwary or foolhardy driver have had their vehicles swept along the river whilst attempting to transverse roads that are in the path of the swollen rivers.

-After such torrents, the river seem to simply disappear, as the water passes, leaving dry river beds, with the most obvious evidence being trees and debris left caught wrap around trees that follow the tracks of the river.
+After such torrents, the river seem to simply disappear, as the water passes, leaving dry river beds, with the most obvious evidence being trees and debris left caught wrapped around trees that grow along the tracks of the rivers.

 Such rain often fill dried rock holes, replenish the permanent waterholes, claypans and lakes, and depending on the amount of water that has fallen, can be the trigger for the appearance of an amazing array of life.
 Desert and burrowing frogs appear, mate and lay their eggs, spawning the cycle of tadpoles and frogs.
 Desert fishes seem to appear out of nowhere and every body of water provide habitats for a variety of amazing tiny crustaceans such as fairy shrimp, clam shrimp and shield shrimp.